BlockTimeWorld/SwapMatic/README.md

 ## Bridged Tokens
 Mainstream tokens for existing Ethereum Mainnet projects with good reputation can be listed.
 Both Plasma and PoS bridged tokens in Matic Network will be supported.

-For that one, a MiniSwap admin must know both mainnet and Matic address of the token to get it listed and configured correctly.
+For listing a bridged token, the admin must learn about the project and get both mainnet and Matic address of the token to get it listed and configured correctly.
+We don't want scam tokens in MiniSwap.

-Shall new token bridges emerge, these can be also supported.

 ## Native Tokens
 Tokens native to Matic Network are supported by default as-is using the frond end and custom links - read Uniswap v1 docs.

-Getting a native to Matic token listed - i.e. a adding in the drop-down with an icon - requires manual configuration, and that can be done after a submission and vetting process (to be announced).
+Getting a native Matic Network token listed - i.e. a adding in the drop-down with an icon - requires manual configuration, and that can be done after a submission and vetting process, just like with bridged tokens.

 ## MiniSwap Token
 A MiniSwap token **MISP** is available in MiniSwap for a very low Matic price.
 It does not try to become the next world domination currency, but is rather an opportunity to try out swapping with very small balances.
 Buy some MISP, swap it back, but please do not empty the whole MISP pool!